TrueBitFoundation/incentive-layer/README.md

 `taskCreationBlockNumber`: block number upon creating the task.

 `bondedDeposits`: Addresses of people with bonded deposits and amount deposited.

+`randomBits`: this is the original random bits that is eventually revealed.

+`finalityCode`: this is an encoding to determine the final state of the task

+`jackpotID`: the version of the jackpot associated with the task because jackpot versions can change over time.

+`initialReward`: this value is stored to compare what amount should be received by a particular user.

 ## Posting a deposit